alessandropedone/sparse-matrix/README.md

 test also the product with modified compressed format for SquareMatrix

 how do i manage to compute products (views and SquareMatrix)
+- for diagonalview, what matrix-matrix product shall we implement? (diag-diag, diag-matrix, matrix-diag)

 Parallelization with std algorithms (remove parallel implementations)